dietrichm/admirer/README.md

 A command line utility to sync song likes (loved tracks) between Spotify and Last.fm.

-**Work In Progress:** this is serving as my Go learning project and is currently not completely functional.
-Admirer is tested only on Linux, and no compiled binaries are being provided yet.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->